Isaac3924/2211_Whether-Sweater-Final-Project/README.md

 * Get the API key for map quest from this link: https://developer.mapquest.com/documentation/ and clicking 'Grab the Key'.
 Paste it into the config/application.yml as a string value to the MAPQUEST_DATABASE_KEY variable.

 * Get the API key for map quest from this link: https://www.weatherapi.com/ and clicking 'Sign Up'.
 Fill in the forms with your email and password of choice, complete captcha, agreeing to terms, and clicking 'Sign Up'.
 You will be ridrected to a page saying to ait for a verification email in your provided email.
 THERE IS NO VERFICATION.
 Go ahead and log in.
 Copy the provided API key and paste it into the config/application.yml as a string value to the WEATHER_DATABASE_KEY variable.

+# FINAL ASSESMENT ONLY

+* Utilizes teleport API and other APIs to provide forecast as well as the minimum and maximum the listed occupations make within given parameter of city

+* The specific endpoint used to retrieve information on slaries was > https://api.teleport.org/api/urban_areas/slug:#{location}/salaries/

+* Was thrown off a bit thinking needed multiple endpoints but found only one needed.
+Presuming the user enters in a good location.
+Which the instructions said to.

+* The facade is more bog-standard compared to my others, but still adds another degree of security.
+And is good practice.

+* The salaries controller leads into the facade, the forecast facade, and then the serializer, tying it all together.
+Not to mention is pointed to via the routes.
+Unsure if #index is the correct way to go.
+Would like to hear feedback on that.

+* Otherwise, I feel my code is a bit slap-dash here and there.
+Could handle serailizing better too, I think.
+If you could provide some examples in that regard it'd be appreciated.

+* I am proud of my specs though.
+Think I did a good job handling fields that shouldn't be present.